Three Ways How to Graph a Line

 I have created separate lessons for each.
 Click the link at the bottom of each method.

 Method 1: Constructing a Table of Values

-This is the most straightforward method in graphing a line.
+This is the most straightforward method of graphing a line.
 What we need to do is to select some values of x and then evaluate those values in the given equation to get the corresponding values of y.
-Finally, plot those points in the xy-axis, and connect them with a straight edge.
+Finally, plot those points in the XY-axis, and connect them with a straight edge.

 Method 2: Using the Slope and y-intercept (y = mx+b)

 The first step is to make sure that the equation of the line is in the Slope-Intercept Form, that is y=mx+b.

 - Start by plotting the y-intercept which is (0,b).

 - Find another point using the slope m with the y-intercept at the reference point.